-Patients commented positively that staff were attentive, helpful and patient.
+Patients commented positively that staff were helpful, efficient and gentle.
 We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.

 Patients said staff were compassionate and understanding and they told us they could choose whether they saw a male or female dentist.